yuxuibbs/CubeToaster/README.md

 # CubeToaster
 Generates groups (heats) for WCA competitions to save time for organizers.

-Outputs score sheets sorted by group number and event and a txt file with everyone's heat numbers.
+Outputs score sheets sorted by group number and event and some files with everyone's heat numbers.

-1. Run heatsGenerator.py
-2. Double check the information (especially competitor ID)
-3. Print stuff
-4. Cut the score sheets in order

 Project started out as project 4 for SI 206 (was due on 12/02/2016).